Leonard, Clippers beat Nuggets 96-85, take 3-1 series lead

+“We’ve got a lot of work to do still,” Leonard said.
+“We’re still fighting.”

-LAKE BUENA VISTA, Fla.
-(AP) — Kawhi Leonard finished an assist shy of his first playoff triple-double and the Los Angeles Clippers beat the Denver Nuggets 96-85 in Game 4 on Wednesday night to move a step closer to their first Western Conference finals.
+Leonard finished an assist shy of his first playoff triple-double and the Los Angeles Clippers beat the Denver Nuggets 96-85 in Game 4 on Wednesday night to take a 3-1 lead in the series.

 Leonard filled up the stat sheet with 30 points, 11 rebounds, four steals and two blocked shots.
 He has scored 30 or more points six times during this postseason.

-Reserve Montrezl Harrell added 15 points to help the Clippers take a 3-1 lead.
-They can close out the Nuggets on Friday night.
+Reserve Montrezl Harrell added 15 points to help the Clippers, who can close out the Nuggets on Friday night.

+The mood in the locker room on the precipice of such a momentous moment was subdued.

+“Zero reaction,” Clippers coach Doc Rivers said.
+“We haven’t done anything yet.”

 After building an 18-point lead in the second quarter, Los Angeles saw Denver storm back and tie it at 48 early in the third.
-The Clippers responded with a 21-5 run to gain some separation.
+The Clippers responded with a 21-5 run to gain some separation and then weathered a late run from Denver.

+“Our continuity is growing,” said Paul George, who scored 10 points in nearly 27 minutes as he dealt with foul trouble.
+“This team is getting more and more comfortable together.

 Nikola Jokic had 26 points and 11 boards for a Nuggets team that finds itself in an all-too-familiar situation.
 They were down in their first-round series against Utah before becoming the 12th team in NBA history to overcome a 3-1 deficit.